23 Jul Nutritionist’s Tip to Avoid the Top 5 Travel Complaints

 - Taking bee propolis internally to support systemic immunity may help to prevent skin rashes due to its antifungal, antibacterial and anti-inflammatory actions[vii].

-- Tea tree oil can be used as an external antifungal and antibacterial treatment for the skin by adding a few drops to a bath.
+- Tea tree oil can be used as an external antibacterial treatment for the skin by adding a few drops to a bath.

 - Calendula cream is antimicrobial as well as soothing to irritated skin.